 Generally, the sooner a criminal lawyer is brought into a criminal case or investigation, the better potential results for the client.
 Do not take a wait-and-see approach to a criminal situation.
 Do not seek answers to questions about your rights and legal status from police officers and prosecutors, who do not have a legal duty to act in a suspect's best interest.

 If you are arrested and charged with breaking a criminal law in Wisconsin, the case is taken for an initial appearance before a magistrate who advises the accused of the formal charge and potential penalties, and sets bond for future appearances in court.
 The bond may be a secured bond, where cash or property must be posted for release, or unsecured, requiring no cash or property to be posted for release.
 If the defendant cannot post a secured bond he may be incarcerated pending the next appearance in court.
 If bond is posted or unsecured, he will remain free pending appearance at an arraignment.
 The initial appearance usually occurs within 72 hours of the arrest or the first date available if on a weekend or holiday.
 A person in custody can also be released and charges filed at a later date, or no charges may be filed at all (which can still leave a person with an arrest record).
 When someone is arrested, it is always an unexpected event.
 Family members and friends are left to search quickly for an attorney to answer questions and to help to get their loved one out of jail.
-The attorneys at Mastantuono & Coffee can always help in this situation by getting a call through to the right police officer, prosecutor, or court.
+The attorneys at Mastantuono Coffee & Thomas can always help in this situation by getting a call through to the right police officer, prosecutor, or court.
 As criminal justice professionals, we have access to all jail facilities beyond normal visitation hours with special contact privileges, and we can get in to see someone right away.

 Just that.
 An absolute right to say nothing if a person is in custody and is being questioned by police.
 It is in your best interest to invoke that right and say nothing until you have a criminal defense attorney present.
 The police may legally use various tactics in this setting in an attempt to get a suspect to admit to a crime or make incriminating statements.
 These tactics may include appealing to a person's guilt or conscience, engaging in ploys like 'good-cop/bad-cop', lying about the evidence against the person, making promises of leniency or release if the suspect confesses to a crime, or outright intimidation.
 This is such an inherently coercive setting for a person that the U.S. Supreme Court ordered that the now-famous Miranda warnings be read to a person before the questioning process begins.
 You have the right to remain silent.
 Everything you say will be used against you.
 You have the right to a lawyer.
 If you cannot afford a lawyer, one will be appointed to you.